percy/percy-appium-java/README.md

 - `name` (**required**) - The screenshot name; must be unique to each screenshot
 - Additional screenshot options (overrides any project options):
   - `fullScreen` - It indicates if the app is a full screen
-  - `deviceName` - Device name on which screensho is taken
+  - `deviceName` - Device name on which screenshot is taken
   - `statusBarHeight` - Height of status bar for the device
   - `navBarHeight` - Height of navigation bar for the device
   - `orientation`  - Orientation of the application